Lyrenhex/Ave/README.md

 # Ave
 A material design IRC client written in HTML, CSS, and JavaScript, using electron/electron.

+## Official IRC Channel
+Ave has an official IRC channel for discussion, operating at `#ave-irc` on `irc.freenode.net`.
+Please feel free to join at any point to discuss various topics (normally concerning Ave...).

 ## In development
 Please note that Ave is **in active development**.
 There may be bugs, and some features / functionality may not even be implemented yet.